 “You are extremely intelligent, virtuous, and smart and are always keen to work for Rama.
 You enjoy listening to Rama’s praise and live in the hearts of Rama, Sita, and Lakshman.”

-Notes: Though Hanuman is an eternal ocean of knowledge and virtues, Hanuman’s unique stylishness gets highlighted in the Ramayana during his first visit to Lanka (his first major assignment for Rama).
-The beauty of his divine play is the focus of the Sundar Kand.
+Notes: Though Hanuman is an eternal ocean of knowledge and virtues, Hanuman’s unique stylishness gets highlighted in the Ramayana during his first visit to Lanka.
+The beauty of his divine plays in Lanka is a major focus of the Sundar Kand in the Ramayana.

-Hanuman has been listening to Rama’s praise from all his devotees and to every being’s viewpoint on the Ramayana for ages but is never satisfied.
-Out of his grace on all souls, he continues to visit places where Rama’s praise is sung by devotees to ensure that we, the imperfect jivas, do not forget Rama-nama.
+Hanuman has been listening to Rama’s praise from all Rama devotees and to every being’s viewpoint on the Ramayana for ages, but he never gets satisfied.
+Out of his grace on all souls, he continues to visit places where Rama’s praise is sung by devotees to ensure that we, the imperfect jivas, do not forget Rama-nama (the name of Rama).
 Unsurprisingly, he lives in the hearts of Rama, Sita, and Lakshman, just like they also live in Hanuman’s heart.

 sukshma rupa dhari siyahi dikhawa, bikata rupa dhari lank jarava ||9||